Wendy-Okoth/PortfolioPLPHackathon1/README.md

 ##  Project Overview

+This portfolio is a reflection of both my technical journey and professional aspirations.

-This portfolio serves as a digital resume, giving an overview of who I am as a software developer and student.
+It also serves as a digital resume, giving an overview of who I am as a software developer and student.
 It's designed with simplicity, clarity, and accessibility in mind.

 ### Built With